 Design of low-friction PVD coating systems with enhanced running-in performance - carbon overcoats on TaC/aC coatings

 The widespread use of low friction PVD coatings on machine elements is limited by the high costs associated with fulfilling the demands on the surface quality of both the supporting substrate and the counter surface.
 In this work, an attempt is made at lowering these demands, by adding a sacrificial carbon overcoat to a TaC/aC low friction coating.
 Both coatings were deposited by planar magnetron DC sputtering, as separate steps in a single PVD-process.
 Coatings were deposited on substrates of two different surface roughnesses, in order to test the ability of this coating system to function on rougher substrates.
-Reciprocating ball on disc tests were performed, using balls with two different surface roughnesses.
+Reciprocating ball on disc tests was performed, using balls with two different surface roughnesses.
 The worn surfaces were investigated using 3-D profilometry and SEM.
 The ability of the different overcoats to initially reduce the roughness of both the coated surface and the counter surface and to produce stable, low-friction conditions was examined for the different initial roughnesses.
 The implications for design of efficient run-in coatings for various systems are discussed.

 Place, publisher, year, edition, pages

-Low friction coatings, surface roughness, running in, PVD DLC
+Low friction coatings, Surface roughness, Running-in, PVD DLC